Rock · Beginner

 All Over the Neck

 By the end · One shape, any fret.
-You can put a power chord anywhere on the neck.

 Rock

-Turn the shape into music: rhythm, a band, and two real riffs.
+Rhythm, a band, two real riffs.

 The Down-Down-Down Strum